Unable to afford IVF, millennials turn to hopeful grandparents

 Future Family offers flexible subscription service plans that cover testing, medical expertise, a “nurse concierge” to handle medical appointments, and IVF or egg-freezing treatments.
 Plans start as low as $300 month.
 It also provides fertility testing via a lab at 40% less cost than those done at a traditional private clinic.

 The company is centered around the philosophy that financial wellness is just as much a part of fertility care as any other treatment involved.
-Tomkin emphasizes Future Family’s mission to deliver “stress-free fertility care” by combining medical coaching with accessible financial products.
+Tomkins emphasizes Future Family’s mission to deliver “stress-free fertility care” by combining medical coaching with accessible financial products.
 That means (relatively) low-cost payments along with a concierge that guides you–and, well, now potential grandparents–through the entire, often complicated process.

 “There is a whole layer of support that a lot of people have not experienced before when it comes to healthcare,” says Tomkins.
 “So the difference between say handing your child some cash or taking out a Future Family plan is an investment in actually making this a supported journey that actually feels good.”